sismo-core/ens-sdao/README.md

 Your Subdomain DAO contract can be constructed by using the available extensions.

-As an example, here is the Sismo Subdomain DAO contract used for our Generation X release
+As an example, here is the Sismo Subdomain DAO contract used for one of our releases
 ```solidity
 pragma solidity >=0.8.4;